 What is included in my registration fee?

-Will there be a student rate for this symposium?
+Is there a student rate for this conference?

 Will on-site registration be available?

-On-Site registration may be available on a first-come basis.
+On-Site Day Passes will be available on a first-come basis.
 Premium fees will apply.
 Please check the website regularly to see if available.

 Can I register a spouse or colleague using my membership?

 Your member number may only be used once, with the exception of University Level Members (who may send use the member number for three members of the University’s faculty) or Associate Level Members (who may use the member number for up to three staff members or volunteers).
 Attendees must use their own member numbers to register as a member.
 This will be monitored, and attendees who register using member IDs that are not their own may be disqualified from receiving the member rate.